PaddyIKO/PaddyIKO/README.md

 - 👋 Hi, I’m @PaddyIKO
-- 👀 I’m interested in Informatics and Gaming
+- 👀 I’m interested in Computer Science and Gaming
 - 🌱 I’m currently learning my Bachelor o Sc. in Germany at Aalen Hochschule
 - 📫 How to reach me:
         - Email: Padex99@gmail.com